mateusz/silverstripe-polls/Readme.md

 ### Embed and configure the PollForm

+The PollForm knows how to render itself, and is able to render both the selection form and the chart, depending on the value detected in the cookie.
-The PollForm knows how to render itself.
-To embed the PollForm you can for example surface it on your SiteTree object.
+To embed the PollForm you can create it through your SiteTree object.

 	class Page extends SiteTree {
 		static $has_one = array(